Volnovakha: Transport

 Volnovakha's main industry is railway transportation.
 Volnovakha is a rail hub, serving as the only onshore rail line between Donetsk and Russia to the north-east and east, and Zaporizhzhia Oblast and Crimea to the west and south-west.
 It has the only rail line south to Mariupol.

 Other industries

 Volnovakha also has a metalworking industry and a building materials industry, which help serve the rail industry.

 Demographics

 As of 2001, Volnovakha had a population of 24,647 inhabitants.
 The town is home to a historic Ukrainian Greek minority.
 Today, three out of four residents are Ukrainians, roughly 20% are ethnic Russians and Greeks account for 2.5% of population.
 Smaller Belarusian and Armenian communities also dwell in the city.
 Linguistically, Volnovakha is dominated by both the Ukrainian and Russian language.
 Over half of the town's population prefers to communicate in Russian, while 42% consider Ukrainian to be their first language.
+Speakers of Mariupol Greek and Urum identified themselves as Greek speakers during the census.

 As of the 2001 Ukrainian census, the exact ethnic and linguistic composition was as follows: